substrate-developer-hub/substrate-contracts-workshop/2/supporting-approvals-and-transfer-from.md

 }
 ```

-Here we have defined the tuple to represent `(owner, spender)` such that we can look up how much a "spender" can spend from an "owner's" balance using they `AccountId`s in this tuple.
+Here we have defined the tuple to represent `(owner, spender)` such that we can look up how much a "spender" can spend from an "owner's" balance using the `AccountId`s in this tuple.
 Remember that we will need to again create an `allowance_of_or_zero` function to help us get the allowance of an account when it is not initialized, and a getter function called `allowance` to look up the current value for any pair of accounts.

 ```rust
 /// Approve the passed AccountId to spend the specified amount of tokens